New results on the stopping time behaviour of the Collatz 3x + 1 function: Diophantine equations

 \subsection{An iterative stopping time algorithm}

-The results of the analysis of the solutions and equation (3) enables us to devise an iterative algorithm which generates with only twelve initial numbers $z_1,\dotsc,z_{12}$ each further number $z_n$ and also the number of all integer solutions $(x,y)$ for $0<x<2^{\sigma_n}$ from the Diophantine equation (2) with same stopping time $\sigma(x)$ as seen in the tables on page 7 and 8. \\ \\ The next PARI/GP program 4 shows this algorithm, which outputs a list of the numbers $z_n$ for $12<n\leq limit$, as listed in the OEIS as \href{https://oeis.org/A100982/list}{simple list} of A100982. \\

-The correctness of this algorithm for the values of $z_n$ has been proved with a counting-algorithm by \textsc{Roosendaal/Noe[4]} for each $n\leq10000$.
-The number $z_{10000}$ has 4527 digits.
-Maybe the algorithm must slightly be modified for higher values of $n$.
-But the basic structure as seen in equation (3) will never been changed. \\ \lstset{numbers=left}
+The results of the analysis of the solutions and equation (3) enables us to devise an iterative algorithm which generates with only five initial numbers $z_2,\dotsc,z_6$ each further number $z_n$ and also the number of all integer solutions $(x,y)$ for $0<x<2^{\sigma_n}$ from the Diophantine equation (2) with same stopping time $\sigma(x)$ as seen in the tables on page 7 and 8. \\ \\ The next PARI/GP program 4 shows this algorithm, which outputs a list of the numbers $z_n$ for $6<n\leq limit$, as listed in the OEIS as a \href{https://oeis.org/A100982/list}{simple list} of A100982. \\ \\ The correctness of this algorithm for the values of $z_n$ has been proved with another algorithm\footnote{see Theorem 2 in \OEIS{A100982}} for each $n<54$. \\ \lstset{numbers=left}

-The lines 12, 13 and 28, 29 of program 4 show the main calculations of equation (3).
-The only complicated thing is the computation of the pattern of the lower and upper bounds of the index of summation $i$ and the appropriate value of $\delta$. \\ \\ The upper limits of the \textit{for loops} in the lines 19, 31 and 34 are dependent on the value of $n$ or \textit{limit} and must be large enough.
-The bigger the values of these upper limits, the longer the runtime of the algorithm.
-For example, for the small fixed upper limits 2, 24 and 2 the algorithm computes up to $n=1024$ much faster. \\ \\ The PARI/GP programs 5 and 6 in Appendix 5.1 show this algorithm with different outputs as seen in the tables on page 7 and 8. \\ \\ For another algorithm which generates the values of $z_n$ by a different way see \href{http://mikewinkler.co.nf/collatz\_algorithm.pdf}{\textsc{Winkler[7]}} and \href{http://mikewinkler.co.nf/collatz\_teilfolgen\_2014.pdf}{\textsc{Winkler[10]}}.
-But this older algorithm from 2011 is not yet immature. \\
+\\ The lines 10 and 19 of program 4 show the main calculations of equation (3).
+The only complicated thing is the computation of the pattern of the lower and upper bounds of the index of summation $i$ and the appropriate value of $\delta$. \\ \\ The upper limit of the \textit{for}-loop in line 23 depends on the value of $n$ or \textit{limit} and must be large enough.
+The bigger the value of these upper limit, the longer the runtime of the algorithm. \\ \\ The PARI/GP program 5 in Appendix 5.1 shows this algorithm with a different output as seen in the tables on page 7 and 8.
+For other algorithms which generates the values of $z_n$ by a different way see \OEIS{A100982} and \textsc{Winkler}\cite{Winkler2017}. \\